helgoboss/pointer_lock/README.md

 ### Linux

-On Linux, things work okay both in X11 and Wayland.
+On Linux, things work okay in X11.
 The implementation is based on the GDK functions `gdk_pointer_grab` and `gdk_device_warp`.

-On Wayland, it still works, probably thanks to the compatibility layer.
+On Wayland, I had varying experiences.
+On my Ubuntu VM running via UTM on macOS, it works.
+On my Zorin OS distro which runs on bare metal, the pointer easily escapes.
+This appeared to work better with the X11 functions `XGrabCursor` and `XWarpCursor` (which were replaced with GDK functions in commit 942a4c39).
+But with the X11 functions, I observed crashes in advanced usage scenarios ... maybe it's time to use the "pointer-constraints-unstable-v1" API on Wayland?

 ### Web (*)